8th March marks International Women’s Day.

 “Without representation, we cannot have diversity or inclusion and vice versa.”

 The media, both revered and despised for its ability to shepherd the perceptions of the masses, has a starring role.

-Popular sitcoms like The Big Bang Theory, which came in for criticism for it’s lack of female representation in the first few seasons, has since introduced and developed two female STEM characters: neuroscientist Amy Farrah Fowler and microbiologist Bernadette Rostenkowski-Wolowitz.
-Each have their own triumphs, flaws and more.
+Popular sitcoms like The Big Bang Theory, which came in for criticism for its lack of female representation in the first few seasons, have since introduced and developed two female STEM characters: neuroscientist Amy Farrah Fowler and microbiologist Bernadette Rostenkowski-Wolowitz.
+Each has its own triumphs, flaws and more.

 A more recent example comes in the form of Cameron Howe (portrayed by Mackenzie Davis), Halt And Catch Fire’s prodigy computer programmer who rightly holds the title of ‘the most skilled programmer ever’.

 These shows are shining a light on the fact that tech isn’t just for the boys in the basement.
 In fact, it’s everywhere.
 Technology is sexy, sleek and synonymous with success.
 Something that Emma Chittenden, founder of Angels Playing Skittles, knows all too well.